anthemion-org/ogle-web/README.md

 const oBoard = Board.uFromParse(oParseBoard);
 ```

+[todo]
+‘elision’
+	`Pt2.uFromParse(aParse)`
+	Only if the type is used to prefix the function
+		Static methods
+		Module API exports

+When an object is used as a map (rather than a general-purpose data structure)
+'By'
+`CtsByText`

+#### Abbreviations and numbers

 Long names produce long expressions that are hard to read, especially when the length causes the line to wrap, so longer words are abbreviated within identifiers, file and folder names, _et cetera_.
 Some developers, after being confounded by a few poorly-chosen abbreviations, forswear identifier abbreviation altogether.
-Every person, every team, and every industry abbreviates things, so the question isn't _whether_ to abbreviate, it is _when_ and _how_ to abbreviate.
-The obvious answer: longer terms, and terms used more often both deserve abbreviation.
-Note here that the more you use a given term, the more you gain from abbreviation, and the safer it is to abbreviate, as the repetition makes the abbreviation easier to remember.
+Every person, every team, and every industry abbreviates things, so the question is not _whether_ to abbreviate, it is _when_ and _how_ to abbreviate.
+The obvious answer: terms that are longer, or used more often, are more deserving of abbreviation.
+Note that the more you use a given term, the more you gain from abbreviation, and the safer it is to abbreviate, as the repetition makes it easier to remember.
 My projects frequently use the word ‘Position’, so I abbreviate aggressively to produce ‘Pos’.
-When I use a less common word like ‘Possible’, I choose something longer (like ‘Possib’) or leave it unabbreviated.
-A word that is abbreviated once is abbreviated everywhere (outside of comments) and _always the same way_ throughout the project.
+When I use a less common word like ‘Possible’, I choose something longer (maybe ‘Possib’) or leave it unabbreviated.
+A word that is abbreviated once is abbreviated everywhere in the project (outside of comments) and _always the same way_.

 An array (or other container) of values is fundamentally different from a single value,

 It is usually not necessary to indicate the type of the container within the root,

-It is important that names distinguish

 [todo]
 plurals